bortox/bortox.github.io/content/about-website.en.md

 ## Eco-sustainability :deciduous_tree:

-A visit to bortox.it produces just **0.04** grams of CO<sub>2</sub> - lighter than 96% of sites tested - and the server from which the site is served uses sustainable energy!
+A visit to bortox.it produces just **0.06** grams of CO<sub>2</sub> - cleaner than 96% of sites tested - and the server uses sustainable energy!

 <div id="wcb" class="carbonbadge"></div>
 <script src="https://unpkg.com/website-carbon-badges@1.1.3/b.min.js" defer></script>

-In a year with ~120 000 visits bortox.it produces just ~6kg of CO<sub>2</sub> :balance_scale:
+In a year with ~120 000 visits bortox.it produces just ~9kg of CO<sub>2</sub> :balance_scale:
-, the equivalent of 3.2kg of pasta :spaghetti: or 50km by car :oncoming_automobile:.
+, the equivalent of 4.8kg of pasta :spaghetti: or 75km by car :oncoming_automobile:.

 As soon as I have enough money, I will adopt a tree for the sake of the environment and the people but also to offset CO<sub>2</sub> emissions.